-The NSW Wales Police Commissioner says he’s “deeply concerned” about the rapid take up of face masks to protect from the coronavirus and also smoke pollution.
+The NSW Wales Police Commissioner says he’s “deeply concerned” about the rapid take up of face masks to reduce the spread of Covid-19.

 “I understand, there are potential health benefits, but the masks also trigger very real security concerns,” says Mick Fuller.